 Buon Appetito Papa Nakano

-Buon Appetito Papa Nakano is an Italian restaurant that is known for its homemade pasta noodles, made with durum semolina powder, bringing out the wheat flavours.
-The pizza dough is made with wheat and baked in their stone pizza oven.
-They offer a wide variety of appetizers and main dishes made with local seasonal ingredients.
-If you are looking to drink, they offer more than 50 kinds of wine, mainly Italian wines, along with craft beers.
+Buon Appetito Papa Nakano is known for its homemade pasta made with durum semolina, which highlights the flavour of the wheat.
+The pizza dough, baked in a stone oven, complements a variety of appetisers and main dishes made with local, seasonal ingredients.
+If you fancy a drink, they offer over 50 types of mainly Italian wines, alongside craft beers.

 Find out more about Buon Appetito Papa Nakano here on Google maps.